secretstartups/handbook/business-technology/data-team/data-catalog/license-utilization/index.html.md

 ## License Utilization Analysis

 Understanding how our customers consumes the licenses they ordered is a very important step towards developing a more complete picture of our customers.
-That would help product identify potential adoption problems, Sales and TAM teams understand better their customer and identify potential risks of churn or downgrade.
+That would help product identify potential adoption problems, Sales and CSM teams understand better their customer and identify potential risks of churn or downgrade.

 This page is a MVC and needs to be seen as a declaration of intent for the next quarters.